4Dmu/times-table/ReadMe.md

 A simple golang project to print out a times table of the desired size

+## Cli

+Simply run the compiled binary with a number

+for example: `times-table.exe 15`

 ## Example 18 x 18

 ```